scalacenter/scala-advent-of-code/docs/2022/puzzles/day07.md

     else
         children
 ```
 Now we need to create a function, to transfer input in directory form.
-For that we can use [`match`](https://docs.scala-lang.org/tour/pattern-matching.html) and separate input, -- for that we can use cases matching and recursion will do the rest for us:
+For that we can use [`match`](https://docs.scala-lang.org/tour/pattern-matching.html) and separate input, -- for that we can use cases and recursion will do the rest for us:

 ```Scala
 def buildState(input: List[TerminalOutput], currentDir: DirectoryStructure | Null, rootDir: DirectoryStructure): Unit = input match